 What is tempered glass?
 Is it safety glass?

 Tempered glass is also referred to as “toughened” or “fully tempered” glass.
 It is heat-treated safety glass with a minimum surface compression of 10,000 psi or a minimum edge compression of 9,700 psi.
 The surface of tempered glass is approximately four times stronger than the surface of regular annealed (non-safety) glass of the same thickness.

 When broken, tempered glass shatters into small, relatively harmless pieces.
 This characteristic “dice” break pattern minimizes the risk of serious injury.

-All Bendheim tempered channel glass is SGCC-certified, and has a “safety” logo permanently etched into the glass, in compliance with federal regulations.
+Bendheim’s tempered channel glass is SGCC-certified and has a “safety” logo permanently etched into the glass, in compliance with federal regulations.
 The Safety Glazing Certification Council (SGCC) is the largest independent third-party that inspects and test tempered glass to confirm the manufacturing process and result.
 The SGCC is a voluntary organization.
 Satisfactory participation in the Council allows the glass manufacturer/fabricator to etch the SGCC logo permanently onto the glass, as notification that the glass has been properly produced.